skupperproject/refdog/input/commands/listener/generate.md

   port: 8080
   host: backend

-# Direct the output to a file
+# Generate a Listener resource and direct the output to a file
 $ skupper listener generate backend 8080 > backend.yaml
 ~~~